spiceai/cookbook/hashed_partitioning/README.md

 Hashed partitioning divides data into fixed buckets using a hash expression for even distribution.
 It can significantly improve query performance for large datasets by reducing the volume of data required when processing a query.
 It works well for unpredictable categorical data, such as location IDs in geospatial workloads, distinct from range partitioning suited to sequential fields like dates.

-This cookbook demonstrates accelerating and querying NYC taxi trip Parquet files from S3 using hashed partitioning with the `bucket` function and DuckDB acceleration.
+This cookbook demonstrates accelerating and querying NYC taxi trip Parquet files from S3 using hashed partitioning with the `bucket` function and Cayenne acceleration.

 ## Step 1.
 Clone the repository and navigate to the Hashed Partitioning cookbook